nmustakim/English-Bangla-Dictionary-SQLite/README.md

 Overview

 E2B Dictionary is a comprehensive English dictionary application built with Flutter, designed to help users expand their vocabulary through an intuitive and visually appealing interface.
-The app follows industry-standard MVVM architecture and implements clean code principles, making it maintainable, scalable, and production-ready.
+The app follows industry-standard MVVM architecture and implements clean code principles, making it maintainable,and scalable.

 Project Goals